Hand Forged · carbon steel · 8-inch chef

 What if it arrives damaged?

-Send a photo through the chat button in the corner and we approve a full refund or a free replacement, with nothing to send back.
+send us a photo by email and we approve a full refund or a free replacement, with nothing to send back.

 Can I return it if I change my mind?